theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-backup.md

 ---

 The installation program *XtractUniversalSetup.exe* is an industry standard installation routine that does nothing but copy all necessary files into the program directory and create a group with some shortcuts in the Windows program menu.
-The setup installs the Visual C++ 2015 and 2013 runtime libraries.

-Make sure that the .NET Framework 4.5.2 or higher is installed on your computer.
-If this is not the case, a warning will appear and the setup will be terminated.
-You will be redirected to the download page of the framework.

 During setup, optional components can be selected for installation: